 - 1 - AMP-460H 4-Channel, 60W class D amplifier; supports both 70V and 100V constant-voltage speaker systems

-Note that other non-Biamp equipment is required, including the table microphones, speakers, AVB-capable network switch, and stereo program source device.
+Note that other non-Biamp equipment is required, including the table microphones, control network switch, and stereo program source device.

 The example file for this system design template is set up with all the audio I/O, processing, and control points required, and is ready to load to the system and begin setting up the room gain structure.
 In the file, the matrix routing is already in place to support the room design requirements.
 All 12 AEC audio input channels on the TesiraFORTÉ AVB VT are used for the 12 table microphones.
 The audio inputs on the EX-IN are used for the stereo audio feeds from the program and VTC sources.
 Outputs 1 and 2 on the TesiraFORTÉ are fed with a stereo signal for the stereo program speakers.
 Conference signals are routed to output 3, which feed the 70V amplifier channel and distributed ceiling speaker system.